frankstepanski/node-express-course/week3/readme.md

 ![404 browser handler](images/browser-404-handler.png)

 >**Order of routes** - The order of routes is important.
-Express will match the first route that matches the request.
+Express searches through routes in the order that they are registered in your code.
-If you have a route that matches all requests, it should be the last route registered.
+The first one that is matched will be used, and its callback will be called.

 **Status Codes**